Making the Case for Macdonald, Raynor and Banks Having a Fifth Ideal Par-3 Design

 Perhaps this swale-less design played slightly easier and/or appeared less daunting from the tee.

 Another question is what did they call this style?
-Some scorecards from the era still give it a Biarritz moniker, perhaps indicating the features that defined the hole was its length and green surface contouring and not the swale.
+Some scorecards from the era still give it a Biarritz moniker, perhaps indicating the features that defined the hole were its length and green surface contouring and not the swale.

 Whatever the reason for this style it was part of the pallet of Raynor, Macdonald and Banks and deserves a spot in the Ideal Golf Hole classification.